 It was simply what it was called.

 To me, that three-layered casserole was synonymous with Shepherd’s Pie.
 And, I had never heard of using any other vegetable in Shepherd’s Pie besides corn.
-Needless to say, when my college roommates introduced me to strange vegetables like carrots and peas in Shepherd’s Pie, I was one confused cookie.

 But, after doing a bit of digging into my grandparent’s French Canadian heritage and into traditional Quebecois food, I finally found the answer to my questions.

 Cooks for the Chinese railway workers in the 19th century came up with this dish as a variation on Shephard’s Pie because it was an economical way to feed all the workers.
-Apparently, Canadians liked it so much, it stuck around and became the national dish of Quebec.

 Our Pâté Chinois Recipe